 I wouldn’t be a very good travel blogger if I didn’t mention travel.
 The world is super accessible now, so stop making excuses.
 Plus, you can do a lot on a small budget, you’d be surprised.

 21. Be kind to people

 Everyone is fighting a personal battle.
 If someone is having a hard time, buy them some flowers, or take them out for dinner.
 If you don’t know them well, just smile kindly.

 I don’t care who you are, I have no time for people who can’t be nice to everyone.
 Whether that’s the waiter serving you in a restaurant or a cleaner scrubbing the toilet in the bar you’re at.
 Ask for their name, ask them how they are and wish them a good day.
 If it’s someone serving you in a restaurant, continue to use their name while you’re there.
 Treat people like people.
-I’m lovingly known amongst friends and family for being cold-hearted (they love me really), but even I can manage this one, so you can too.

 Also, you never know who’s going to be who in a few years time.
 Everybody has to start somewhere and people will always remember those who are nice to them.

 22. Franco Manca do the best pizza ever